Wondermondo 🢖 World 🢖 Wonders of Africa 🢖 Wonders of Mauritania

 Tensès rock art

-Naturalistic rock art of good quality, depicting humans, wild animals, cattle.
+Naturalistic rock art of good quality, depicting humans, wild animals, and cattle.

 Taoujafet rock art

 An interesting prehistoric site with a complex system of stone walls and rich finds of rock art.

 Unusual prehistoric rock art resembles some type of proto-writing.